Edirne: Festivals

 Kakava, an international festival celebrated by the Romani people in Turkey is held on 5–6 May each year.
+Kakava is considered a celebration of renewal, hope and the arrival of spring.
+It is closely associated with Hidirellez, a seasonal festival symbolizing rebirth and abundance.
+The celebrations take place in the western province of Edirne at Sarayici.
+Events include performances by Roma dance troupes clad in traditional attire.

 Bocuk Gecesi is a festival of Balkan origin celebrated in mid-January on what is expected to be the coldest day of the year.
 It is a sort of Turkish take on Halloween.